By Dr. Schatzle

 - You know better.

-Just because a donor prospect has enjoyed his or her massive accumulation of wealth does not equal their massive accumulation of understanding of your issues.
+Just because a donor prospect has amassed a daunting accumulation of wealth does not they have a rich understanding of your causes, programs and issues.
 You are the expert.
 Talk to your major donors like regular people.
-Major donors operate on information and action, they want to see instant impact, and respond to confidence.
+Major donors operate on information and action, they want to see instant impact and focused programs.
+Major donors respond to confidence.
 You can’t afford to be intimidated.
-Own the meeting.
+Ask for the moon, but have a plan to use it wisely when you get it.

 Your board should be donating 50% of your annual operating needs.
 Not your total budget, but 50% of the basic salaries and light bills.
 And all board members should be aggressive net promoters of your cause and mission.
 Board members should each have their own fundraising goal, and they should own it as a group and individually.
 Don’t solicit Board members for an annual gift – you have enough to do without having to babysit your own board, who are more responsible than anyone for the financial health of the organization.